 A dental bridge is used to replace a missing tooth or teeth.
 Typically one supporting tooth on either side of the missing tooth is utilized to support the dental bridge.
 Essentially the tooth on either side of the missing tooth is crowned and then a “pontic’ or a fake tooth is added to replace the missing tooth.

-Great benefits of the bridge are that it will look and feel natural, it will be glued in and will not come out.
+The great benefits of the bridge are that it will look and feel natural, it will be glued in, and will not come out.
 It will allow you to chew as if you never lost your tooth.
 When considering a dental bridge it is important to note that bridges do have a life span and typically do not last forever.
 It is common for a bridge to be replaced over your life.
-The teeth that hold in the bridge are always succeptible to all of the things that your natural teeth are such as cavities, tooth aches and gum disease.
-All of these conditons could cause failure of your bridge.
+The teeth that hold in the bridge are always susceptible to all of the things that your natural teeth are such as cavities, toothaches, and gum disease.
+All of these conditions could cause the failure of your bridge.

 The first step is to consult with Dr. Kacos since there are many variables that impact creating a long-lasting crown for you.
 Now utilizing the most current materials Dr. Kacos can produce a crown for your that will best suit your needs blending the best of strength and beauty.
 A tooth must be precisely reshaped to become ready for your crown.
 This is done quickly and painlessly.
 The entire process seldom takes more than one hour from start to finish.